SIMITClub/simitclub.github.io/src/pages/about-rewrite.md

 ## Providing in-Campus Platform for IT Enthusiasts

-We, as members of the SIM IT club, believe that the journey to understanding and exploring the landscape of modern informational technology, is best taken amongst a community of like-minded individuals.
+We, as members of the SIM IT Club, believe that the journey to understanding and exploring the landscape of modern informational technology is best taken amongst a community of like-minded individuals.

+Whether you are...

-Whether you are a beginner looking for an introduction workshop to core programming concepts.
+- a beginner looking for an introduction workshop to core programming concepts.

-Or an intermediate hoping to apply your course knowledge on a team-based technical project.
+- an intermediate hoping to apply your course knowledge on a team-based technical project.

-Or even an advance player preparing to hone your leadership skills for the industry.
+- an advance player preparing to hone your leadership skills for the industry.

-The IT Club welcomes you with a meriad of activities tailored to help you grow as an individual in the fields of IT.
+SIM IT Club welcomes you with a myriad of activities tailored to help you grow as an individual in the fields of IT.

 ---